zeren-li/zeren-li-webite/content/publication/li_yu_age_2020/index.md

 ---
-title: "The Last Strike: Evaluating the Distortionary Effect of Career Incentives on Taxation in China"
+title: "The Last Strike: Age, Career Incentives and Taxation in China"
 authors:
 - Zeren Li
 - Arthur Zeyang Yu
-date: "2022-06-14T00:00:00Z"
+date: "2022-06-15T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2022-06-14T00:00:00Z"
+publishDate: "2020-06-15T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: ""
+publication: "Studies in Comparative International Development"
 publication_short: ""

-abstract: This paper analyzes the distortionary effect of political career incentives on fiscal extraction.
-We argue that competitive promotion tournaments distort public officials’ career incentives, leading to excessive tax extraction efforts.
-We empirically estimate the magnitude of distortion by exploiting two institutional designs for political selection in China, the age threshold for promotion and regulated term limits.
-We find that a promotion tournament becomes more intense when prefectural party leaders enter their last promotion-eligible term (at 50-55 years old).
-Given fierce competition for career advancement, prefectural party leaders extract excessive fiscal revenue to demonstrate their competence, but they do not enhance economic performance or redistribution efforts.
+abstract: Enhancing taxation capacity is crucial to state building in developing countries.
+While numerous studies argue that political selection serves as a high-powered incentive mechanism for fiscal revenue collection, relevant empirical evidence is mixed.
+This study adopts a regression discontinuity (RD) design to estimate the magnitude of the career incentive effect by exploiting two institutional designs for political selection in China -- the age threshold for promotion and regulated term limits.
+By analyzing the age threshold to enter the last promotion-eligible term (50–55 years old), our RD design shows that prefectural party leaders extract additional fiscal revenue to demonstrate their competence.
+We also show empirical support for the political competition phenomenon in which promotion tournaments become more intense when prefectural party leaders enter their last promotion-eligible term.

-summary: *Studies in Comparative International Development*, 2022
+summary: "*Studies in Comparative International Development*, 2022"
 tags:
 - Source Themes
 featured: false